barryclark/jekyll-now/_posts/2022-11-01-implementing-parallel-iterators-rayon.md

 We'll implement parallel iterators for a collection of some data where sequential iterators are already present.
 This is a common use case.
-Our example will be deliberately simple, which is why use vectors and slices as the underlying ways of storing and accessing our data.
+Our example will be deliberately simple, which is why I use vectors and slices as the underlying ways of storing and accessing our data.
 Those already give us sequential iterators[^double_ended].
 Note that rayon already has parallel iterators for `Vec`s and slices, but we will _not_ use them.
-So we learn how to implement parallel iterators from the ground up.
+So we learn how to implement parallel iterators from first principles.
-Finally, we'll use `i32`s as a stand-in for the data[^send] inside our collection.
+For convenience, we'll use `i32`s as a stand-in for the data[^send] inside our collection.

 ```rust
 type Data = i32;